Deng Lun: Career

-2012–2016: Career beginnings
+2012–2016: Beginnings

 In 2012, Deng Lun was picked by Chiung Yao to star in the romance series Flowers in Fog.
 Deng Lun played opposite Yang Zi (Bai Menghua) as Xu Hao.
 The drama aired in 2013, marking his debut.

 In 2014, Deng Lun was featured in the period drama Moment in Peking.
 He played the female lead Yao Mulan's younger brother Yao Afei.

 In 2015, Deng Lun starred in the urban family comedy series Dad to be Married, in which he played the ideal and aspiring big boy Su Da, watching over his half-sister and helping her find true love.
 He also co-starred with Sun Yi in the urban sitcom Love Upper Lot, playing the role of Sun Xiaofei, a business administration graduate with a fair-looking, shy and unsociable character.
 In the same year, Deng Lun began filming for Promise of Migratory Birds and the historical mythical drama Investiture of the Gods, his first historical drama.
 He also worked on two more drama projects, Brotherhood in War and White Deer Plain.

 In 2016, Deng Lun co-starred with Zhang Ruoyun and Sun Yi in Promise of Migratory Birds, an urban youth idol drama adapted from the novel of the same name, playing the second male lead Liu Qianren who is cold in appearance but warm in heart.
 Deng Lun also appeared in the urban drama Super Cinderella, playing the female lead Du Qihua's younger brother, Du Qitian.
 In the same year, Deng Lun filmed the urban drama Graduation Season with Krystal Jung.
 He also began working on three more new TV series, Because of Meeting You, Princess Agents and Ode to Joy 2.
 On December 10, Deng Lun won the ‘Trending Young Actor of the Year’ award at the 10th Tencent Video Star Awards for his performance in Promise of Migratory Birds.